notofonts/tamil/fontbakery/googlefonts-NotoSansTamil-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- slash

-	- minus

-	- eight

-	- six

-	- quotesingle
+	- asciicircum

-	- numbersign
+	- asciitilde

 	- asterisk

+	- backslash

-	- percent
+	- bar

-	- quotedblleft
+	- braceleft

 	- braceright

+	- bracketleft

+	- bracketright

+	- colon

 	- And 34 more.